Helping millions of people navigate the world of technology.

 After that, Windows will hide the specified update.
 You can confirm this change by checking the update status in the Status column.

-In case you want to unhide the update later, you can run the following command in PowerShell.
+If you want to unhide the update later, run the following command in PowerShell.

 Show-WindowsUpdate -Title “UpdateName”